Counseling & School Psychology Program Information and Admission Requirements

 application is complete, the CSP Department secretary will send the applicant a confirmation of this meeting via electronic mail

 to the preferred email address indicated on the application.
+Applicants to the Student Affairs program do not participate in the

 - Department recommendations for admissions are submitted to the Dean of Graduate Studies.